 Hiding or un-hiding modules is not meant to be part of your daily workflow, you should only occasionally need to review the modules you typically use.
+However, you may store various settings at your choice as presets for later reuse.

-3.3.9.
+3.3.10.
 Bottom panel